eclipse-iceoryx/iceoryx/README.md

 ## Introduction

-Great that you've made it to this little Eclipse project!
+Great that you've made it to this neat Eclipse project!
 Let's get you started by providing a quick background tour, introducing the project scope and all you need for installation and a first running example.

 So first off: What is iceoryx?

-iceoryx is an inter-process-communication (IPC) middleware for various operating systems (currently we support Linux, MacOS, QNX and Windows 10).
+iceoryx is an inter-process-communication (IPC) middleware for various operating systems (currently we support Linux, macOS, QNX, FreeBSD and Windows 10).
 It has its origins in the automotive industry, where large amounts of data have to be transferred between different processes when it comes to driver assistance or automated driving systems.
 However, the efficient communication mechanisms can also be applied to a wider range of use cases, e.g. in the field of robotics or game development.